mokshmahajan2004/Hireonix-AI-Based-Smart-Interviewer/backend/interview_report.md

 ---

 ### Question 3
 **Q:** 3.
-Can you describe your experience working with C++, and how it has helped you in your frontend development projects?
+Can you share with us a challenging experience you faced in your career and how you overcame it?
 **A:**